 The following assumptions were used in valuing the liabilities and benefits under the plan.
 All actuarial assumptions are prescribed by Minnesota Statutes, the Legislative Commission on Pensions and Retirement (LCPR), or the MSRS Board of Directors.
 These parties are responsible for selecting the assumptions used for this valuation.
 The assumptions are based on the experience study dated June 30, 2020 and a review of inflation and investment assumptions included in the State Employees Retirement Fund Experience Study report dated June 29, 2023.
+An experience study for the 2019-2023 period was issued on July 16, 2024.
+This report recommended changes to demographic assumptions, expected to be effective at a future date.
 The Allowance for Combined Service Annuity assumptions are based on an analysis completed by the LCPR actuary and documented in a report dated October 2016.